NikolaiT/incolumitas/content/Security/7-ways-to-detect-proxies.md

 | *Spoofable?*           | Somewhat.
 Either the client is pingable from the Internet or not.
 A properly configured iptables can drop any packet that reaches a host that does not belong to a outbound connection. |
 | *Results Availability* | After the `nmap` portscan or `ping` probe completed.
 Maybe 500ms after first SYN packet.                                                                                                 |
 | *Accuracy*             | High                                                                                                                                                                                     |

+This test is maybe a bit invasive, but it's relatively easy to explain how it works: If I have sufficient grounds to assume that an incoming connection belongs to a proxy, I make an port scan with `nmap`.
+Alternatively I can `ping` the host.
+If the host is up and reachable from the Internet, it usually is already a sign that it could be a proxy.
+Most normal Internet users are behind a ISP or carrier grade NAT, thus not allowing incoming connections from the Internet.

+If the host has well-known proxy ports open such as `3128` or `1080`, it is a hard sign that the host has a proxy server running.

+Of course, smart proxy providers will disallow any incoming connections from arbitrary IP ranges, but maybe some magic can be done with [nmap firewall and intrusion detection system detection](https://nmap.org/book/firewalls.html).

+I consider this test to be only necessary when there is some evidence that the host might be a proxy but I am not entirely sure.

 ## 5. Datacenter IP Test